vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 + ### Dependent Attributes

 If you need to use attribute values for composing other factory attributes on the fly Factory Girl has you covered.
-You just need to wrap the whole thing in a block.
+You just need to wrap the whole thing in a block and interpolate the attributes you need.
+These blocks have access to an *evaluator*—which is yielded to them—and which in turn has access to other attributes, even transient ones.

 ``` ruby
 FactoryGirl.define do